 This game you get free today from the Epic Games Store

-After the Christmas Eve and Christmas binges we return with you to share all the details of the next free game that we can get today in the Epic Games Store.
-Since December 15 we have been able to get a free game every day and today will be no different, starting at 17:00 (local time) we can take a new free game thanks to the Epic Games Store.
+After the binges on Christmas Eve and Christmas we are back with you to share all the details of the next free game that we can get today in the Epic Games Store.
+We have been able to get a free game every day since December 15 and today will be no different, starting at 5:00 p.m. (local time) we will be able to get a new free game thanks to the Epic Games Store.
 Until then you can still download completely free the game now available, which is nothing more and nothing less than the great one, Mages of Mystralia.
 Remember that these games are only available for 24 hours and that later you will not be able to get hold of them.

 New free game on the Epic Games Store